stanfordjournalism/stanford-progj-2020/docs/python/file_io.md

         outfile.write(animal + '\n')
 ```

-It's important to note that above, we actually created an extra bit of work for ourselves by stripping the newlines when we read the source data.
+It's important to note that above, we created an extra bit of work for ourselves by stripping newlines when we read the source data.
 When we wrote the filtered data to a new file, we were forced to add the newline to each row.
 If we had not, the data would have been jumbled into one line: `animaldogsnakenarwhal`.

 ## Further reading